top of page

 Severe Thunderstorm

-Florida thunderstorms are most frequent during the afternoon and evening hours in the warm, humid spring and summer months, but they can occur year-round and they are always dangerous.
+Thunderstorms occur frequently during the afternoon and evening hours of Florida's hot, humid spring and summer months, but they can occur year-round and they are always dangerous.
 Thunderstorms may occur singly, in clusters, or in lines, and typically produce very heavy rain for a relatively brief period, anywhere from 30 minutes to an hour.
-Thunderstorms can cause rapid flooding in low-lying areas.
-Since thunder is generated by lightning, all thunderstorms have lightning, but they are classified as severe thunderstorms by the National Weather Service when they include one or more of the following:

 • hail one inch or greater in diameter,

-• winds gusting in excess of 57.5 mph, or
+• wind gusts in excess of 57.5 mph, or

 • a tornado.